Garig Gunak Barlu National Park

 The Park therefore contains cultural landscapes which have been shaped and managed by cultural traditions and is translated as: Garig (a local language name), Gunak (land), Barlu (deep water).

-The Park is managed jointly by the traditional land owners and the Parks and Wildlife Service.
+The Park is managed jointly by the traditional land owners and the Parks and Wildlife Commission.

 The Park protects rare species, including the Dugong and six marine turtles (Loggerhead, Hawksbill, Olive Ridley, Leatherback and Flatback Turtles).

 Garig Gunak Barlu is also home to the largest wild herd of Banteng.

 These Indonesian cattle are an endangered species in their native habitat.

 Top End Parks Alive

 Territory Parks Alive is a program of talks and guided walks that NT Parks Rangers conduct across the Northern Territory.
 The program is offered from May to September each year.
 A new brochure will be available in April 2015.